 Might be up until now you've always filed your own tax returns.
 That may have been well and simple enough before, but being a business owner comes with what can feel like an endless number of tax implications and benefits.
 It is a guarantee that your taxes will never be as modest as they once were, so it is best to consult a CA or professional advisor.

 Find an accountant to prepare your annual tax returns, give you tax planning advice, and other business advice.
-You will also want to aware yourself with estimated taxes.
+You will also want to be aware with estimated taxes.
 Its mandatory to file quarterly estimated income taxes and self-employment taxes to avoid penalties at the end of the year.

-In addition to consulting your accountant, you can also contactyour State Income Tax Department for forms and directions.
+In addition to consulting your accountant, you can also contact your State Income Tax Department for forms and directions.

-You can choose available software in market like Zoho (depending on what kind of business you're running), you could save lots of money by having a tax advisor.
+You can choose available software in the market like Zoho (depending on what kind of business you're running), you could save lots of money by having a tax advisor.

 3. Consult an Insurance Agent

 You likely are having car insurance and homeowners or renters insurance to protect some of your largest personal fixed assets.
 Once you are into a business, it's also important to protect the business assets as well.
 The easiest thing to do if you already have a good personal relationship with an insurance agent is to simply let them know your new situation.
 If you're operating a business from your home, for instance, at the very rear chance you may need a rider to cover computer equipment used in your business.
 If your business involves inventory, you'll probably want it covered by insurance paid by the business.
-If you have employees, you'll also need workers compensation insurance and liability insurance.
+If you have employees, you'll also need workers' compensation insurance and liability insurance.

 4. Contact Your State Government for Any Mandatory Form Filling